About the course

 The MSc draws on knowledge and skills acquired in many years of providing specialist classes in local history, and profits from close links with local, social and economic historians elsewhere in the University.
 The course will be relevant to potential or practising teachers, archaeologists, environmental planners, archivists, librarians, museum professionals and teachers in adult education as well as to dedicated researchers pursuing the subject in its own right.

 The course is designed for your needs to study part-time, including if you are in full-time employment.
-Students have a two hour class a week most terms and we estimate that they will normally require about 10 hours a week for private study.
+Students have a two hour class once a week most terms and we estimate that they will normally require about ten hours a week for private study.

 At the start of the course, you will prepare for a qualifying test, which covers concepts and methods.
 You will also receive an introduction to research in local history.

 Teaching will be organised in weekly evening classes and occasional Saturday schools held in Rewley House in Oxford.
-It will comprise two compulsory topics on sources, methods and foundations of English local history, and two advanced topics, which are chosen from a range of specific themes in English local history.
+It will comprise two compulsory topics on sources, methods and foundations of English local history, and two advanced topics, which are chosen from a range of specific themes in English local history, such as, Power and patronage in the later medieval localities; Kinship, culture and community: Provincial elites in early modern England; Poverty and the Poor Law in England, 1660-1800; Enclosure and rural change, 1750-1850; Religion and community in England, 1830-1914; The social history of English architecture, 1870-1940; the English suburb, 1800-1939.

 The allocation of graduate supervision for this course is the responsibility of the Department for Continuing Education and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Department for Continuing Education.

-Students are assigned supervisors for their dissertations and they will normally meet them 2-3 times in the first year and 3-5 times during the final half-year when they are working on their dissertation.
+Students are assigned supervisors for their dissertations and they will normally meet them two to three times in the first year and three to five times during the final half-year when they are working on their dissertation.

 Assessment of this course comprises four main elements: